View a markdown version of this page

 3. Choose Manage, Remove Roles and features, Next, and Next.

-4. Clear the web IIS checkbox and then choose Next, Next.
+4. Clear the Web Server (IIS) checkbox and then choose Next, and Next.

 5. Select the Restart destination server automatically checkbox.
-When the uninstallation is completed, the system reboots.
+When the uninstall process is completed, the system reboots.

 6. Validate that IIS uninstalled successfully by going to C:\Windows\System32\inetsrv and confirming that this folder is empty.